NicoLingg/deep_alpha_system/README.md

     *   Utilizes PostgreSQL with the TimescaleDB extension for optimized time-series data handling.
     *   Schema includes tables for exchanges, symbols, raw klines, and order book snapshots.
     *   Hypertables for efficient querying and data management.
-*   **Continuous Aggregates:**
+*   **Pre-Aggregated Data for Performance:**
-    *   Pre-computed aggregated kline views (5m, 10m, 15m, 30m, 1h, 6h, 1d) derived from 1-minute data.
+    *   **Continuous Aggregates:** Pre-computed aggregated kline views (5m, 10m, 15m, 30m, 1h, 6h, 1d) derived from 1-minute data, automatically refreshed by TimescaleDB.
+    *   **Materialized Views:** Additional pre-calculated summaries (e.g., top symbols by kline count, daily ingestion stats) to accelerate dashboard loading.
+These are refreshed via Makefile commands.
 *   **Data Exploration & Visualization:**
     *   A Flask-based web UI to view kline data (raw and aggregated) and order book snapshots.
     *   Symbol statistics (data counts, date ranges) available in the UI.
+    *   Overview dashboard with charts showing data distribution and ingestion trends.
 *   **Orchestration with Makefile:**
-    *   Simplified commands for setting up the database, managing symbols, ingesting data, running the web UI, and other maintenance tasks.
+    *   Simplified commands for setting up the database, managing symbols, ingesting data, refreshing data views, running the web UI, and other maintenance tasks.
 *   **Dockerized Database:**
     *   TimescaleDB runs in a Docker container for easy setup and portability.